Frock coat: Military uniforms

-The earlier redingote
+Earlier redingote

 The men's redingote was an eighteenth-century or early-nineteenth-century long coat or greatcoat, derived from the country garment (i.e. derived from "riding coat") with a wide, flat collar called a frock.
 In French and several other languages, redingote is the usual term for a fitted frock coat.
 The form a men's redingote took could be of the tightly fitting frock coat style or the more voluminous, loose "great coat" style, replete with overlapping capes or collars, such as a "garrick" redingote, depending on fashion throughout its popularity.

+During the 19th century the term redingote also applied to a military riding coat worn mainly by French cavalrymen.
+This took the form of a greatcoat with long skirts, extending over the sides of the horse being ridden.

-The origins and rise of the frock coat
+Origins and rise

 When the frock coat was first worn, correct daytime full dress was a dress coat.
 The frock coat began as a form of undress, the clothing worn instead of the dress coat in more informal situations.
 The coat itself was possibly of military origin.
 Towards the end of the 1820s, it started to be cut with a waist seam to make it more fitted, with an often marked waist suppression and exaggerated flair of the skirt.
 This hour-glass figure persisted into the 1840s.
 As the frock coat became more widely established around the 1850s, it started to become accepted as formal day time full dress, thus relegating the dress coat exclusively to evening full dress, where it remains today as a component of white tie.
 At this period, the frock coat became the most standard form of coat for formal day time dress.
 Through most of the Victorian era it continued to be worn in similar situations those in which the lounge suit is worn today such as in weddings, funerals and by professionals.
 It was the standard business attire of the Victorian era.

-Prince Albert, consort to Queen Victoria, is usually credited with popularising the frock coat and even gave a synonym for its double-breasted version, a "Prince Albert".
+Prince Albert, consort to Queen Victoria, is usually credited with popularizing the frock coat and even gave a synonym for its double-breasted version, a "Prince Albert".
 During the Victorian era, the frock coat rapidly became worn universally in Britain, Europe and America as standard formal business dress or for formal daytime events.
 It was considered the most correct form of morning dress for the time.

 Notably, however, this time was before contemporary established dress code terminology and so definitions of formal attire, as well as morning and evening attire, were not altogether according to later standards.